AHERN, EMILY MARTIN, 1944-

 Biography:

 Anthropologist; professor of anthropology.
 Born– November 7, 1944, Birmingham.
 Parents– Henry M. and Zoe (Martin) Godschalk.
 Married– Dennis Ahern, May 11, 1966.
 Education– University of Michigan, B.A., 1966; Cornell University, Ph.D., 1971.
-Assistant professor of anthropology, Yale University, 1972-76; taught at Johns Hopkins after 1976; head of the department of anthropology at Johns Hopkins, 1984; currently a professor of socio-anthropology at New York University.
+Assistant professor of anthropology, Yale University, 1972-74; Johns Hopkins 1974-1994; Princeton, 1994-2001; currently a professor of socio-anthropology at New York University.
 Founding editor of the journal Anthropology Now.
+Author of many professional articles and presentations; member of the American Anthropological Association, the American Ethnological Association, the Royal Anthropological Institute, and the Association for Feminist Anthropology.
 Winner of the 2009 Diana Forsythe Prize for the best book of feminist anthropology, for Bipolar Expeditions.

 Source: